• Skip to main content

 Sog County, also known as “Sok County”, is a county in Nagqu City.
 “Sog” means “Mongolia” in Tibetan.

 Sog County is located at the junction of northern Tibet plateau and the eastern Tibet’s alpine valleys .
-It is in the Suoqu River Basin on the upper reaches of the Nu River.
-It is one of the “Three East Counties” of Nagqu City.
+It is in Suoqu River Basin on the upper reaches of Nu River.
+It is one of “Three East Counties” of Nagqu City.

 Most popular sites